Nathleigh/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+I searched for extra info on Python commands on •stackoverflow
+•w3schools
+•GeeksforGeeks
+and used the Python code template included in the Udacity .zip file